yb7984/tour-for-all/Proposal.md

   - ### a.
 What does your database schema look like?
     - ![Database schema](dataschema.png)
+    - All tournament setting information will store as json in tournament.setting
+    - All tournament clock information will store as json in tournament.clock_status, for recoverage in case of the creator losing connection.

   - ### b.
 What kinds of issues might you run into with your API?
     - Text message may not works with free account of some APIs.